1234vishalsharma/FE_Assignment/README.md

    2.1  npm i or npm install (make sure node is installed in your machine).

-   2.2  run npm run dev.
+   2.2  execute command: npm run dev.

 4. Open Your browser.